isadhwani/Banking-Application/README.md

 `mvn install`

 `mvn exec:java -Dexec.mainClass=dev.codescreen.BankingApplication`

+Alternativley, you could open the project in IntelliJ and have the IDE install maven dependencies for you.
+You can open the `BankingApplication.java`  file and click the run button.
 ## Design considerations
 This service functions as a simple banking application, allowing users to debit and credit funds from their account.
 All funds are handled in USD and users cannot have balances below 0.